vishnuyar/vishnuyar.github.io/aboutme.md

 ---

-  I am vishnu yarmaneni, an aspiring data scientist.
-Now, enrolled in Lambda School
+  I am vishnu yarmaneni, now a data scientist.

   I moved into the world of investments after graduating as an electronics engineer.